bceverly/sysmanage/README.md

 virtual environment with the following items installed:

 - python3 -m pip install -r requirements.txt
-- Install liquibase with JavaJRE 17 per your operating system
 - Install PostgreSQL version 14 or higher
+    - Create a database user
+    - Create a new database
+    - Grant the new user permissions on the new database

-Please see LICENSE for licensing of this service.
+    - Store the DB credentials in a file named /etc/sysmanage.yaml (See sample file in root directory for an example) Please see LICENSE for licensing of this service.